 Atif has a BSc and MSc in Agricultural Engineering from the University of Agriculture, Faisalabad, Pakistan.
 He has three years of professional experience in Pakistan in banking, high-efficiency irrigation systems, and in the poultry sector.
 Atif is now working in the lab of Dr. Manoj Karkee at WSU, focusing on image analysis.

-Dr. Rob Chancia is working in the Digital Imaging and Remote Sensing Laboratory at RIT under Dr. Jan van Aardt.
+Dr. Rob Chancia is working in the Digital Imaging and Remote Sensing Laboratory with Dr. Jan van Aardt.
 His research explores how vineyard nutrient status influences spectral characteristics of the grapevine canopy, viewed in drone-based spectral imaging.
 He is responsible for all field-based application of remote sensing experiments in New York state vineyards.
 He also conducts image processing, data analysis, and nutrient mapping for the project.

 Salik Khanal, Postdoctoral Research Associate, Washington State University